white-richard/Classification-From_Satellite-Imagery/README.md

 To train models:

-1. Run the main script using the train and test flag:
+1. Run the main script using the train flag:
+2. Include the test flag for evaluation metrics.

 ```bash
 python3 main.py --train --test